 Tigany Zarouk has now extended the TB model to including metallic titanium, and Sasha is currently studying the behaviour of water on Ti as part of our "quantum corrosion" project.

 Meanwhile we were very lucky to have Sebastian (Seb) Budd researching his MSci project in the group in 2020.
 Since the enolisation shows the transfer of a proton between water molecules, which is equivalent to the diffusion of the hydronium, Seb chose to study the Grotthuss process using our TB water.
-Here are a couple of his movies, which you will also find at our quantum corrosion web site.
+Here are a couple of his movies.

 This shows the proton transfer, or Grotthuss process.
 The point is that the H3O+ species will migrate through water at some rate depending on temperature; and this amounts to an electrical current since the hydronium ion is charged.
 However it is the hydrogen which is migrating, not the oxygen.
 Seb indicates this by colouring the oxygen blue in that water molecule that is currently carrying the extra proton.